-Chapter 1 Policy 18 Social Media Effective: 12/17/2024 Authorizing Source: For the state Resource One of St RCW 42.52 Ethics in Public Service Act, WAC 292-110- ources, Applies to: Refer to Scope
+Chapter 1 Policy 18 Social Media Effective: 12/17/2024 Authorizing Source: F 010 Use of State Reso RCW 42.52 Ethics in Public Service Act, WAC 292-110- purces, Applies to: Refer to Scope

 The purpose of this policy is to set clear guidelines and direction for the use of Social Media in the workplace.
 This policy is not meant to infringe on the employees' right to engage in protected activity or as outlined in applicable collective bargaining agreement related to wages and working conditions.